tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 ## Handling outliers

-When modelling, it is important to clean the data sample to ensure that the observations best represent the problem.
+When modeling, it is important to clean the data sample to ensure that the observations best represent the problem.
 Sometimes a dataset can contain extreme values that are outside the range of what is expected and unlike the other data.
 These are called outliers.
-Often, machine learning modelling and model skill in general can be improved by understanding and even removing these outlier samples.
+Often, machine learning modeling and model skill in general can be improved by understanding and even removing these outlier samples.
 The [Pruner][] class offers 7 different strategies to detect outliers (described hereunder).
 It can be accessed from atom through the [prune][atomclassifier-prune]